 Then: Calabro played the increasingly evil Dr. Michael Mancini.
 He was the only original cast member to stay on the show for its entire run.
-Previously, his biggest role was on the short-lived TV series 'Drama Street.'
+Prior to the Fox drama, his biggest role was on the short-lived TV series 'Drama Street.'

 Now: Calabro revived his Mancini character for the 2009 'Melrose Place' reboot.
-After that show was quickly cancelled, he's popped up on 'Castle' and 'NCIS' and most recently played Mr. Puckerman on 'Glee.'
+After that show was quickly canceled, he's popped up on 'Castle' and 'NCIS' and most recently played Mr. Puckerman on 'Glee.'

-Now: Locklear has a recurring role on 'Hot In Cleveland' and will be in 'Scary Movie 5.'
+Now: Locklear has a recurring role on 'Hot In Cleveland,' stars in 'Franklin & Bash' and appeared in 'Scary Movie 5.'
 She was engaged to fellow 'Melrose' alum Jack Wagner, but they broke it off in late 2011.

 Then: Female viewers surely remember Shue as struggling writer Billy Campbell.
-Shue was a professional soccer player in Zimbabwe before 'Melrose,' and during the show he spent two years on the roster of the Los Angeles Galaxy.
+Shue was a professional soccer player in Zimbabwe before 'Melrose Place' and during the show he spent two years on the roster of the Los Angeles Galaxy.

-Now: Andrew, who is the brother of actress Elisabeth Shue, hasn’t done much acting since 'Melrose,' but he’s been busy, co-founding both the youth charity Do Something and the social networking site Café Mom.
+Now: Andrew, who is the brother of actress Elisabeth Shue, hasn’t done much acting since 'Melrose Place,' but he’s been busy, co-founding both the youth charity Do Something and the social networking site CaféMom.

-Now: Since 2008, Bissett has played Kathleen Bowman on 'The Secret Life of an American Teenager.'
-The mother of two published a children's book, 'Tickle Monster,' in 2008.
+Now: Bissett moved on to play Kathleen on 'The Secret Life of an American Teenager.'
+The mother of two also published a children's book, 'Tickle Monster,' in 2008.

 Then: Doug Savant played Matt Fielding, one of the first openly gay characters on American television.
-While 'Melrose' was Savant’s big break, he had already had a long TV career, most prominently as Young Mack Mackenzie on 'Knots Landing.'
+While 'Melrose Place' was Savant’s big break, he had already logged a long TV career, most prominently as young Mack Mackenzie on 'Knots Landing.'

 Now: Savant moved on to Wisteria Lane and played Tom Scavo on all eight seasons of 'Desperate Housewives.'
 Since then, he's popped up on 'Rizzoli & Isles,' 'Drop Dead Viva' and 'Criminal Minds.'
-Since 1998, he has been married to his Melrose co-star Laura Leighton.
+Since 1998, he has been married to 'Melrose' co-star Laura Leighton.

 Then: Show added some rugged blue collar-ness to 'Melrose Place' as motorcycle-driving manual laborer Jake Hanson.
 His first major role was on the daytime soap 'Ryan’s Hope,' after paying his dues with a couple episodes of 'The Love Boat' and an 'ABC After School Special.'

 Now: Show continues to crank out TV appearances.
-Over the last several years the 52-year-old has played recurring roles on 'Big Love,' 'Private Practice,' 'Burn Notice' and 'CSI: Crime Scene Investigation,' as well as a regular role on Lifetime's 'Devious Maids.'
+Over the last several years, he has played recurring roles on 'Big Love,' 'Private Practice,' 'Burn Notice' and 'CSI: Crime Scene Investigation,' as well as a regular role on Lifetime's 'Devious Maids.'

 Then: Thorne-Smith brought her girl-next-door quality to receptionist Allison Parker.
 She got her start on the short-lived 'Fast Times At Ridgemont High' TV adaptation and went on to star alongside Julia Louis-Dreyfus on the 'Family Ties' spin-off 'Day by Day.'

 Now: Thorne-Smith has been a TV mainstay over the years.
-After 'Melrose Place,' she landed on 'Ally McBeal' and was notoriously too good-looking for her TV husband Jim Belushi on 'According To Jim.'
-Since that show ended she's been playing Lyndsey McElroy on 'Two and a Half Man.'
+After 'Melrose Place,' she landed on 'Ally McBeal' and was notoriously too good-looking for her TV husband Jim Belushi on 'According to Jim' before going on to play Lyndsey McElroy on 'Two and a Half Man.'

-Now: Zuniga was Victoria Davis on the last five seasons of 'One Tree Hill.'
-She is set to star in the upcoming movie 'Vanished.'
+Now: Zuniga was Victoria Davis on the last five seasons of 'One Tree Hill' and has kept busy with roles in small films.

 Now: Wagner returned to his daytime soap roots and played Dominick Monroe on 'The Bold and Beautiful' between 2003 and 2012.
 He also returned to 'General Hospital for a brief spell in 2013.
 He is generally considered the world's best celebrity golfer who doesn't come from a pro sports background.

-Then: Laura Leighton played Sydney Andrews, who causes much drama and then seemingly dies in a car accident.
-'Melrose' was the screen debut for Leighton, who was 25 at the time.
+Then: Laura Leighton played Sydney Andrews, who caused a lot of drama and then seemingly dies in a car accident.
+'Melrose Place' was the screen debut for Leighton, who was 25 at the time.

 Now: Sydney was somehow resurrected for the 2009 ‘Melrose’ revival.
-When that show quickly died Leighton turned to 'Pretty Little Liars' and has been playing Ashley Marin on the drama ever since.
+When that show quickly died Leighton turned to 'Pretty Little Liars,' playing Ashley Marin.